lightning/bolts/04-onion-routing.md

 Note that there are two ways for the sender to reach the introduction
-point: one is to create a normal (unblinded) payment, and place the initial blinding point in `current_blinding_point` along with the `encrypted_data` in the onion payload for the introduction point to start the blinded path.
-The second way (which is the only way for onion messages) is to create a blinded path to the introduction point, set `next_blinding_override` inside the `encrypted_data_tlv` on the hop prior to the introduction point to the initial blinding point, and have it sent to the introduction node.
+point: one is to create a normal (unblinded) payment, and place the initial blinding point in `current_path_key` along with the `encrypted_recipient_data` in the onion payload for the introduction point to start the blinded path.
+The second way (which is the only way for onion messages) is to create a blinded path to the introduction point, set `next_path_key_override` inside the `encrypted_data_tlv` on the hop prior to the introduction point to the `first_path_key`, so it is sent to the introduction node.
+However, this only works if that prior node supports blinded paths.

 The final recipient must verify that the blinded route is used in the right context (e.g. for a specific payment) and was created by them.
 Otherwise a